ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

 ### Map with a factory method

-If there should be any translation between exception and error, you can define a class with factory methods.
+Often there is a need to control the error shape and ensure that not too many details are exposed.
+In these cases, we can use a custom error class representing the user error in our schema.

-These factory methods receive a exception and return an object which will be used as the schema representation of the error.
+The error instance and the translation of the exception can be done by an error factory.
+The error factory method receives an exception and returns the error object.

-Add a `public` `static` method called `CreateErrorFrom` that takes the exception and returns the error object.
+Add a `public` `static` method called `CreateErrorFrom` that takes an exception and returns the error object.

 <ExampleTabs>
 <ExampleTabs.Annotation>